 - Tips for the Discover Corps guide

 Our intimate, small-group departures consist of like-minded travelers.
 Don’t see a date that works?
-Let us know and we’ll make it happen.
+Want to make it private?
+Schedule a personal travel consultation and we’ll make it happen.

 *Uganda requires that you book at least 6 months in advance*